shakapark/SensorsDocker/README.md

 # SensorsDocker
 This docker is use to take temperature of CPU and edit them in the file *prometheus_sensors.prom*.
-This file have the prometheus syntax and need Node-Exporter to be exploid.
+This file have the prometheus format and need Node-Exporter to be exploid.
 Run SensorsDocker with the following command :
 ~~~ shell
 $ docker run --name prometheus -d -v "/path/to/folder:/home/node-exporter:rw" shakapark/sensorsdocker